DamenaM/Leaderboard/README.md

 ## Show your support <a name="support"></a>

-> If you like this project please give a ⭐️ to this repository.
+> If you like this project please give a astar  to this repository.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>